SERI-CS/pre-coding-analysis/README.md

 Elizabeth B. Cloude, Jiayi Zhang, Ryan S. Baker, and Eric Fouh\
 **Procrastination vs. Active Delay: How Students Prepare to Code in Introductory Programming**\
-Proceedings of the 55th ACM Technical Symposium on Computer Science Education (V. 1).
+To be published in the Proceedings of the 55th ACM Technical Symposium on Computer Science Education (V. 1).
 To be held on March 20--23, 2024 in Portland, OR, USA.

 # Pre-coding analysis
 The R code file reads data from the files in the data folder and analyzes how students' pre-coding activities (e.g., days and intensity of using piazza and codio) predict behavioral delay in starting to code an assignment and course grades in an introductory computer science course.